Ocramius/ocramius.github.com/source/_posts/2017-05-29-eliminating-visual-debt.md

 <p>
-    We have an event that obviously fires itself, a concrete implementation and a few subscribers
+    We have an event that obviously fires itself, a concrete implementation and a few subscribers.
 </p>

 <p>